conjurdemos/patient-private-escrow/README.md

 ### Groups

-* An admin group
+* Administrators
-* A support team
+* Support Team
-* A group representing the patient service (web application)
+* Patient Service web application servers / VMs

 A *host* identity is created for the patient service web application, and added to the service group.